USD/INR weakens ahead of India’s Federal Budget

-- Investors await the US Chicago Fed National Activity Index ahead of India’s Federal Budget on Tuesday.
+- Investors await the Indian Union Budget on Tuesday, which will be announced at 06:00 GMT.

-The Indian Rupee (INR) trades on a stronger note on Monday amid the weaker US Dollar (USD).
-The rising speculations of a Federal Reserve (Fed) easing move in September have weighed on the Greenback in previous sessions.
-However, the high demand for USD, especially for defense and oil payments, might exert some selling pressure on the local currency.
-The downside for the INR might be limited amid the likely Reserve Bank of India (RBI) intervention to prevent a sharp depreciation in the Indian Rupee.
+The Indian Rupee (INR) recovers some lost ground on Tuesday after falling to an all-time low in the previous session.
+A weak Chinese Yuan, and sustained US Dollar (USD) demand from local corporates and oil companies might continue to undermine the INR.
+Nonetheless, the downside of the Indian Rupee might be limited as the Reserve Bank of India (RBI) is likely to intervene to support the local currency against depreciation.
+Additionally, strong inflows into the Indian equity markets and a decline in crude oil prices might underpin the INR in the near term.

-The US Chicago Fed National Activity Index for June is due on Monday.
-The highlights for this week will be the preliminary US S&P Global Purchasing Managers Index (PMI) for July, Gross Domestic Product (GDP) for the second quarter and the Personal Consumption Expenditures Price Index (PCE) data for June, which will be released on Wednesday, Thursday and Friday, respectively.
-On the Indian docket, traders will keep an eye on the Indian Union Budget on Tuesday.
+Market players will closely monitor India’s Federal Budget on Tuesday.
+On the US docket, Existing Home Sales and Richmond Fed Manufacturing Index will be released.
+Later this week, the attention will shift to the preliminary US S&P Global Purchasing Managers Index (PMI) for July, Gross Domestic Product (GDP) for the second quarter and the Personal Consumption Expenditures Price Index (PCE) data for June, which will be released on Wednesday, Thursday and Friday, respectively.

-Daily Digest Market Movers: Indian Rupee edges higher amid weaker US Dollar
+Daily Digest Market Movers: Indian Rupee rebounds ahead of Indian Union Budget

-- The Indian Rupee closed at a record closing low of 83.6625 against the US Dollar on Friday, with likely intervention by the Reserve Bank of India (RBI) to stem losses.
-The currency was down 0.1% for the week, according to Reuters.
+- The Indian government is considering lowering personal tax rates for some groups of people, which could help boost consumption in the economy, two government sources told Reuters.

+- India’s foreign exchange has risen by nearly $15 billion in the first half of July, reaching a historic high of $667 billion.

-The Indian Rupee trades firmer on the day.
-The uptrend has been in play for the USD/INR pair as it has confirmed a breakout above the month-long trading range while holding above the key 100-day Exponential Moving Average (EMA) on the daily chart.
-Furthermore, the upward momentum is also supported by the 14-day Relative Strength Index (RSI) points higher above 63.60, suggesting that further upside could be on the horizon.
+The Indian Rupee trades with mild gains on the day.
+The USD/INR pair keeps the bullish vibe on the daily timeframe as it confirms a breakout above the month-long trading range and holds above the key 100-day Exponential Moving Average (EMA).
+The 14-day Relative Strength Index (RSI) points higher above 60.00, suggesting that some bullish momentum may be in play.

-The immediate resistance level for the pair will emerge at the all-time high of 83.77.
-The crucial hurdle is seen at the 84.00 psychological level.
+The first upside barrier for the pair is located near the all-time high of 83.77.
+A break above this level could be enough to spur some buyers to the 84.00 psychological level.

+On the other hand, consistent trading below the resistance-turned-support level at 83.65 may draw in enough selling pressure to drag USD/INR lower to 83.51, a low of July 12.
+Further south, the pair might gain enough downside momentum to revisit 83.40, the 100-day EMA.

-The table below shows the percentage change of US Dollar (USD) against listed major currencies this week.
+The table below shows the percentage change of US Dollar (USD) against listed major currencies today.
 US Dollar was the weakest against the Japanese Yen.

 |USD